JaryJay/sentir/sentir-api/res/system_instruction.md

 Notice that there are often multiple correct answers.
 For example, you can replace an existing, incomplete word with the full word; or, you can insert the rest of the word not including what the user already typed.

+You should be very particular about spaces.
+For example, if the current input field is empty, your completion typically shouldn't start with a space.

 # Examples

 ## Example 1